-(2) The right to privacy has to be ensured.
+(4) The right to privacy has to be ensured.
 Data encryption as a mean of self-protection is a fundamental right and must not be restricted.
 This includes the right not to supply any authority with passwords or encryption keys.
 Anonymity is an important right in the real as well as digital world.

-(3) Any data that is not objectively needed must not be collected by the state or companies.
+(5) Any data that is not objectively needed must not be collected by the state or companies.
 Any incidental data has to be deleted immediately if no reason for storage can be named.
 The dissemination of illegally or wrongly obtained data as well as data abuse has to lead to appropriate penalties.
 Data protection laws have to include the fact that legal access to data does not allow for junction of data.
 A violation of e.g. the EU GDPR by security agencies has to be transparently and publicly accounted for.
 Anonymous mobile communication has to be protected legally and technically.
 The right to be forgotten has to be implemented.
 This has to apply to all people independent of their citizenship.

-(6) Whistleblowers have to be protected.
+(7) Whistleblowers have to be protected.
 No one brave enough to publicly show hidden grievances should be discriminated.

 alternatives of IT-products independent of the world market has to be made possible for developing countries.
 Similarly to other products, e-commerce has to ensure that developing countries can participate in the world market if the people living in those countries want to.
-It should however not undermine other offline markets relevant for people’s survival and well-being.
+It should not undermine other offline markets relevant for people’s survival and well-being.
 There needs to be a space for offline economic activities as well.

-(2) The goal of a common European digital strategy should not primarily be the creation of a common digital or e-commerce market or a European Silicon Valley with its own IT companies.
+(2) The goal of a common European digital strategy should not primarily be the creation of a common digital or e-commerce market or a European Silicon Valley with its own IT-companies.
 Regulations should rather focus on the protection of European citizens and consumers as well as the actual adherence of laws, including competition and antitrust laws.
-A European IT market can only develop with fair market conditions benefitting citizens and economies.
+A European IT market can only develop with fair market conditions benefitting people and economies.
 The use of the internet as a common good has to be supported, including open source software and publicly available data.